Couple Leaves Infant On Beach While Boating At Lake George, Police Say

-The Warren County incident happened Tuesday afternoon, June 18, on the western shore of Lake George, near Lake Shore Drive.
+The incident happened Tuesday afternoon, June 18, on the western shore of Lake George, near Lake Shore Drive.

 New York State Police said someone called 911 after hearing the infant crying and finding the child unattended roughly five feet from the shoreline.
 The child was not injured.